functional-tim/easypassword/README.md

 Then  you download the repository through git or manual.

-After unpacking or downloading from git you have to switch into the folder of easy-password generator.
+After unpacking or downloading from git you have to switch into the folder of easypassword.

 Then run `cargo install --path .`.

 ```
 $ > cd easypassword